mimecorg/launchui/README.md

 ## Building

+Building LaunchUI is only necessary if you need to make some customizations.
+In most cases it's enough to use the binary packages provided in the [LaunchUI releases](https://github.com/mimecorg/launchui/releases).

 Use the following command to download and extract the source codes of Node.js, libui and libui-node to the `deps/` subdirectory:

 ```bash